Kalasky/spotifly/README.md

 - `TWITCH_BOT_USERNAME`: The name you set for the Twitch application
 - `TWITCH_USERNAME`: Your Twitch username __MAKE SURE IT IS ALL LOWERCASE__
-- `TWITCH_BROADCASTER_ID`: Your Twitch broadcaster ID, you can find your broadcaster ID by running the `!dr` command mentioned below.
-Please note that you will need to run the `!dr` command after you have <strong>finished</strong> setting up the bot.
-So `come back` to this step later.
+- `TWITCH_BROADCASTER_ID`: Your Twitch broadcaster ID, you can find your broadcaster ID by running the `!me` command in your twitch chat.
+Please note that you will need to run the `!me` command after you have <strong>finished</strong> setting up the bot.
+This step will be mentioned at the end of the setup process.
 - `TWITCH_BOT_TOKEN`: Get your bot token at: https://twitchapps.com/tmi/
 - `TWITCH_CLIENT_ID`: The Client ID you copied in your notepad from the Twitch Developer Console
 - `TWITCH_CLIENT_SECRET`: The Client Secret you copied in your notepad from the Twitch Developer Console